Cape York Family Centre

 Intake, assessment and referral

-Anyone can phone the service to make appointment.
-Self referral along with referrals from GP, other health professionals and external health & community service are welcomed.
-Initial assessment can be conducted via phone, in person or at client’s choice.
+Open referrals, anyone can make an appointment.
+Initial assessment will be conducted in person.
 An appropriate intake process will be organised with the client and the referrer.

 Essential eligibility criteria includes: